Radiation Protection Glossary

 HASS Sources

-HASS sources (High Activity Sealed source) require significant control measures due to the significant radiation hazards that may exist should the source become uncontrolled.
-The aim is to ensure that proper controls are in place throughout the entire life cycle of the source from production, purchase, use, storage and eventual disposal.
-These controls are designed to ensure that sources cannot be lost, that the threat of theft is minimised, and that sources can not be purchased unless there is a disposal route and resources available to affect that disposal when required.
+Radioactive HASS sources (High Activity Sealed source) require extensive control measures due to the significant radiation hazards that may exist should the source become uncontrolled (e.g. unshielded).
+The aim is to ensure that adequate controls are in place throughout the entire life cycle of the source from production, purchase, use, storage and eventual disposal.
+These controls are designed to ensure that sources cannot be lost, that the threat of theft is minimised, and that sources can not be purchased unless there is a disposal route and resources available to make the disposal when required.

-Note that a HASS source ceases to become a HASS source when the radioactivity is below the HASS threshold.
-Examples of HASS source activity are as follows:
+A HASS source ceases to become HASS when the radioactivity is below the HASS threshold.
+Examples of HASS source activity are as follows.

 • Am-241 (60 GBq)